What Is a Criminal Appeal?

 Below is the criminal appellate review procedure after filing a criminal appeal in Atlanta.

-The defendant must file the appeal within 30 days of sentencing.
+The defendant may file the appeal within 30 days of sentencing.
 The original trial records are then prepared and sent to the appellate court.
 After receipt of the records, the appellate court reviews the lower court proceedings to render its decision.

 The records the appellate court may review are: